-[Section XXII.]
-(Section XXII, P. L.) And be it further enacted by the authority aforesaid, That if the company shall not proceed to carry on the said work within two years after the passing of this act, or shall not, within seven years afterwards, complete the said road, according to the true intent and meaning of this act, then, and in either of those cases, it shall and may be lawful for the legislature of the commonwealth to resume all and singular the rights, liberties, privileges, and franchises hereby granted to the company.
+Section XXIV.
+(Section XXIV, P. L.) And be it further enacted by the authority aforesaid, That if the company shall not proceed to carry on the said work within three years after the passing of this act, or shall not within ten years afterwards complete the said road, according to the true intent and meaning of this act, then and in either of those cases, it shall and may be lawful for the legislature of the commonwealth to resume all and singular the rights, liberties, privileges and franchises hereby granted to the company.

-[Section XXIII.]
-(Section XXIII, P. L.) And be it further enacted by the authority aforesaid, That if the legislature should, at any time after the year one thousand eight hundred and twenty-five, think proper to take possession of said road, or to declare the same to be free of toll, five persons shall be appointed by the legislature, and five by the president and managers of the said company, who, or any six or more of them, shall proceed to examine and estimate the value of the property which the said company hath therein, and certify the amount thereof to the governor of this commonwealth, who shall cause the same to be laid before the legislature at their next session, and whenever the amount so certified shall be by law paid to the said company, their right to take toll on the said road, together with all their right, title, claim and interest therein, shall cease and determine.
+Section XXV.
+(Section XXV, P. L.) And be it further enacted by the authority aforesaid, That if the legislature should at any time after the year one thousand eight hundred and thirty, think proper to take possession of the said road, or to declare the same to be free of toll, five persons shall be appointed by the legislature, and five by the president and managers of the said company, who, or any six or more of them, shall proceed to examine and estimate the value of the property which the said company hath therein, and certify the amount thereof to the governor of this commonwealth, who shall cause the same to be laid before the legislature at their next session; and whenever the amount so certified shall be by law paid to the said company, their right to take toll on the said road, together with all their right, title, claim and interest therein, shall cease and determine.(1)